michenriksen/michenriksen.github.io/content/posts/tatt-template-all-the-things/index.md

 title: "Templating all the things"
 date: "2024-05-22"
 locale: "en_US"
-tags: ["go", "tool", "open-source"]
+categories: ["golang", "tool", "open-source"]
 ---

 I created and released a simple CLI tool to render Go templates using data from YAML, JSON, or TOML files.
 {.lead}
 <!--more-->

 Lately, I've frequently used [Go's text/template](https://pkg.go.dev/text/template) package for small, one-off tasks where I needed to generate specific data formats from simple data.

 Go's templating system offers a robust way to generate textual output, but it always requires some glue code to parse the templates and render them with dynamic data.

 To simplify this process, I created a command-line tool called {{% sidenote "**tatt.**" %}}Acronym for Template All The Things.{{% /sidenote %}} With tatt, you only need to write the template and provide the data in a parsable format.
 It's available as open-source under the MIT license at [https://github.com/michenriksen/tatt](https://github.com/michenriksen/tatt).

 ## Usage example: Generating Semgrep rules

 To demonstrate how to use **tatt**, I'll share a recent real-world task I solved with it.
 I needed to create a collection of [Semgrep](https://semgrep.dev/) rules to detect the usage of clients from the [JavaScript AWS SDK](https://github.com/aws/aws-sdk-js).

 The SDK has a large number of clients, and Semgrep rules are defined in YAML, making this a perfect task for tatt.

 ### Step 1: Defining the template

 First thing is to define a template that loops over a list of objects containing client information to create a Semgrep rule for each client in the SDK:

 ```go-template {linenos=true}